‘Bold And The Beautiful’ Spoilers For Friday: Hope Unleashes Anger On Steffy

 Hope doesn’t want to hear this.
 She wants clarity so that she can move on with her life.
 Before she heard about the pregnancy, she was prepared to work on her marriage.
 But if the baby belongs to Liam, it could be a deal-breaker.

-In the meantime, The Bold and the Beautiful Liam will also get his just desserts when Finn confronts him about sleeping with his girlfriend.
+In the meantime, The Bold and the Beautiful spoilers show that Liam will also get his just desserts when Finn confronts him about sleeping with his girlfriend.